Accessibility

 Tallinn Summer School of Cyber Diplomacy

-Co-organised by the Ministry of Foreign Affairs of Estonia (MFA), e-Governance Academy (eGA), and Estonian Centre for International Development (ESTDEV), the fifth edition of The Tallinn Summer School of Cyber Diplomacy will explore these essential themes, providing a platform for diplomats and policymakers to enhance their understanding and skills in navigating the complex cyber domain.
-Building on the success of previous years, this event continues to foster a secure, resilient, and open cyberspace.
-Supported and funded by the European Commission, Directorate-General for International Partnerships (INTPA), this five-day event is designed for diplomats and policymakers tackling complex cyber issues.
+Co-organised by the Ministry of Foreign Affairs of Estonia (MFA), e-Governance Academy (eGA), and the Estonian Centre for International Development (ESTDEV), the Summer School has grown each year, bringing together experts and decision-makers to foster a secure, resilient, and open cyberspace.
+Supported and funded by the European Commission’s Directorate-General for International Partnerships (INTPA), this initiative continues to strengthen international collaboration and governance in cyber diplomacy.

 Key Project Components: